gameplays12303/CC_packager/README.md

 # CC_packager
-this is a packager that packs up an entire directory for installation
+this is a packager that packs up an entire directory for re/installation